HeXuPKU/SPAGRM/README.md

 This repository contains:
 1) old version of SPA<sub>GRM</sub>;
-2) figures of GWAS results of 79 longitudinal traits;
+2) manhattan and QQ plots of GWAS results of 79 longitudinal traits;
-3) materials for reproducing the experiments.
+3) materials for reproducing the experiments, including real data analyses and simulation studies.

 # SPA<sub>GRM</sub> reproducibility